oicr-gsi/shesmu/tutorial.md

           && (For x In workflows: Count) > 1,
         sequencer_run = ius[0],
         lane_number = ius[1],
+        path = For {directory, is_absolute} In paths:
+            Where is_absolute
+            Univalued directory Default "",
-        path = For x In paths: Where x[0] First x Default "", timestamp = For x In timestamps: Max x Default epoch
+        timestamp = For x In timestamps: Max x Default epoch
       # Now regroup by sequencer run
       Group